-Classic cheesecake is pretty hard to resist.
+Cheesecake is pretty hard to resist.
 It’s simple, rich and creamy.
 Sometimes there is a little tang from a sour cream topping or maybe it’s topped with fresh fruit, often strawberries or cherries.
 The traditional method takes hours.
-But in a pressure cooker – just minutes, with fantastic results!
+But perfect cheesecake in the pressure cooker?
+It takes just minutes with fantastic results!

 I fell in love with cheesecake at a young age.
 Mom used to take us to a little place called the La Palma Chicken Pie Shop in Anaheim, California.
 They offered classic American food like chicken pot pies, mashed potatoes and had a wonderful bakery too.

 Amazingly its still there and looks like it has not changed in over 50 years.
 Real nostalgia.
 We’d order a little chicken pot pie and a mini cheesecake.
 They were just a few inches around, tartlet size, and made in disposable aluminum tins.
 Classic style cheesecake with a hint of citrus, a graham cracker crust and sour cream topping.
 Going there was a big treat.
 Although I loved the chicken pot pies I couldn’t wait for my little cheesecake for dessert.

 Although cheesecake is still one of my all time favorite desserts, I rarely make one.
 Being a healthy eater, it’s a high calorie indulgence – a pound or more of real cream cheese, eggs, sugar, lemon and a touch of vanilla.
 What’s not to love?
 A regular size cheesecake usually serves 12-16 people so if you are not serving a crowd there can be a lot of leftover cheesecake.
 All of those extra calories hanging around in the fridge can be very dangerous.